osa240/cinema-app/README.md

 This project - emulation of Cinema shop service. if you use my application for a cinema, you will get a lot of benefits: simple speedy code, no unnecessary dependencies, security, maintenance and development.

-The API has the next structure:
+The DB has the next structure:
 ![CinemaAppStructure.png](CinemaAppStructure.png)